Painting of a Panic Attack: Themes and composition

 Hutchison told The Skinny that Pedestrian Verse "became a conclusion of sorts", and the band began to move towards a different sound with Painting of a Panic Attack.
 In particular, Frightened Rabbit started to incorporate electronic instruments into the album, as the geographic separation between Scott and the rest of the band required Scott to use music software to supplement his "acoustic guitar and vocals in a room".
 On songs like "Woke Up Hurting", the dark lyrics are contrasted with an upbeat instrumental backing, as Hutchison has "always enjoyed that contrast between twisted lyrics and something that's a very open door".
 The album closes with a subdued, piano-focused number, "Die Like a Rich Boy".
 Hutchison said that Frightened Rabbit was either going to close with the track or "Death Dream", and chose the former because, "The two characters go out with a bang but the album doesn't, musically speaking."

 The original album title was Monuments, which Scott said was "supposed to be representative of a beautiful place that you go to remember something awful".
-Painting of a Panic Attack similarly "was a way to describe someone or something beautiful let damaged", and Scott believed "that contrast between beauty and turmoil" was an excellent summation of the album.
+Painting of a Panic Attack similarly "was a way to describe someone or something beautiful yet damaged", and Scott believed "that contrast between beauty and turmoil" was an excellent summation of the album.
 Other potential album titles included The Spill of the War, taken from a lyric in "Blood Under The Bridge", and Bye.
 While Monuments was eventually dismissed as being "too open and vague" for the album, the working title did inspire the cover art, which depicts "a monument being a place to go to remember something awful".